tnev/writing-testable-swift/README.md

 If you think this course could be improved, corrected or added to, please file an issue or make a PR.

 If you think that there's other ways to write testable Swift code, then you're right.
-There's lots of ways to accomplish testable Swift code.
 I like using the techniques in this course, but I appreciate all the teachers and library creators that have contributed to a community of testable Swift code.